ADoebele/LSTM-Sentiment-Analysis-Coindesk/README.md

 An LSTM architecture is presented to perform sentence-level sentiment analysis for blockchain news articles from Coindesk.com.

-1. Implementation of a Dynamic Web scraper
+1. Implementation of a Dynamic Web scraper.

 2. Extracting all relevant information (e.g. content and timestamps) for each article and pre-processing the data.